7 ways pets improve your health

 Everyone feels a sense of loneliness and isolation at times.
 Learn why you may feel this way, how it affects your mental health and how to deal with it.

-Campylobacter infection (campylobacteriosis) causes gastroenteritis, but most people recover in 1 to 2 weeks with rest and fluids.
-Learn about the causes here.
+Campylobacter infection causes gastroenteritis, but most people recover in 1-2 weeks with rest and fluids.
+Learn about symptoms and treatment here.